What is an Alternative Investment?

 Generally, alternative investments tend to show a low correlation with traditional investments (stocks, bonds).
 In addition, some alternative investments come with extremely complicated valuation and are highly illiquid.
 Due to such reasons, certain types of alternative investments are quite popular among financial institutions and high net worth individuals.

 Alternative investments may be a great addition to an investor’s portfolio.
 Many alternative investments provide significantly greater returns relative to traditional investments.
-Also, the availability of a wide range of the alternative investments makes them a viable option despite the investor’s risk tolerance or perceptions of the market.
+Also, the availability of a wide range of alternative investments makes them a viable option despite the investor’s risk tolerance or perceptions of the market.

 Features of Alternative Investments